1 Samuel 13: Troop movement and Philistine's metal monopoly (13:15–23)

 After giving his rebuke, Samuel left for Gibeah, then Saul, after counting his remaining army, decided to go to the same place.
 Saul's men decreased greatly from the 300,000 men against the Ammonites to 3000 men now down to 600 soldiers.
-Apparently his action to burnt the offerings did not help to encourage more soldiers and furthermore, the full-scale battle did not start immediately.
+Apparently his action to burn the offerings did not help to encourage more soldiers and furthermore, the full-scale battle did not start immediately.
 Verses 19–22 explain how the Philistines monopolized metalworking in the area, so only Saul and Jonathan had sword among the Israelites (13:22).
 That the Philistines had much better weapons caused the people of Israel to fear them even more.